Ipomoea aquatica: Use of fertilizer

 How much fertilizer is used for the cultivation strongly depends on the region.
-Most research is from the '80s and '90s.
+Most research is from the 1980s and 1990s.
 Generally, it has been shown that a dose of 60 kg N/ha is sufficient and that the application of K can be beneficial on the yield.
 Also, the application of plant growth regulators, for example Adenine and Zetanine, has been found to be an effective means to promote water spinach growth.
 One study has determined, that the highest yields are produced with the application of 60 kg/ha of N, 90 kg/ha of P2O5 and 50 kg/ha of K2O for the first harvest.
 For the second harvest the optimal fertilization was determined as 120 kg/ha of N, 45 kg/ha of P2O5 and 100 kg/ha of K2O.

-Taiwan: In Taiwan, the usual fertilization includes the basic application of about 10 t/ha of cowdung followed by 50 kg/ha of ammonium sulfate after each harvest.
+Taiwan: In Taiwan, the usual fertilization includes the basic application of about 10 t/ha of cow manure followed by 50 kg/ha of ammonium sulfate after each harvest.

 Bangkok: In Bangkok, it is common to apply about 300 kg/ha of NPK fertilizer twice a month.

 Indonesia: In Indonesia, usually 150 kg to 300 kg of NPK are applied per hectare.

 Pathogens and pests

 There are several pathogens and pests reported, affecting I. aquatica.
-Pythium causes problems like damping-off, Cercospora leaf spot and root nematodes.
+Pathogens include Pythium, causing problems like damping-off, Cercospora leaf spot and root nematodes.
 Also, aphids may be problems in fields.
 Additionally, there are several polyphagous insects feeding on I. aquatica.
 Lepidoptera species include Diacrisia strigatula Walker and Spodoptera litura.
-The “woolly-bear” caterpillars (D. virginica [Fabricius]) of the eastern United States and Diacrisia strigatula (Chinese tiger moth) are other species with wide food preferences.
+The "woolly-bear" caterpillars (D. virginica [Fabricius]) of the eastern United States and D. strigatula (Chinese tiger moth) are other species with wide food preferences.
 A specialist pathogen on I. aquatica is the oomycete Albugo ipomoeae-aquaticae, though its range is restricted to southern and southeast Asia.